logo image

 The Bruce Fountain was erected in 1856, the year after Tyndell Bruce died.
 The Fountain is right in the centre of the Village.

-The Bruce Inn is situated just down the High Street from the Square with a diner and gardens.
+The Bruce Inn is just down the High Street from the Square with a diner and gardens.
 Parts of the Inn may date to 1607.

 Across the road from the Bruce Inn is Falkland Palace built in the 1500s for the Stewart kings.
 The Palace and grounds are open to the public with an entrance fee.